 About 41% of consumers who use mobile banking also reported having fewer concerns about their finances.
 (Citigroup)

-The Top Trends in Digital Banking
+The Top Digital Banking Trends 2024

 Let's discuss some of the current trends in banking in more detail.

 According to Raconteur's research, trust is the second most considered factor when looking for financial products.
 Keeping in focus the current trends in banking and growing competition, banks need to build trust with their customers.
-This utmost need for trust has created the concept of radical transparency — a tendency to create an open and honest environment for a customer.
+This utmost need for trust has created the concept of radical transparency (open banking) — a tendency to create an open and honest environment for a customer.
 It is about being transparent about your business, communicating the truth, and accepting mistakes.
 Customers expect this.

 According to the latest trends, a bank will need to focus more on openness and transparency instead of just relying on typical retail banking practices.
 For example, Monzo — a completely app-based online bank formed in the UK in 2015 — has more than five million users.
-Monzo has proven that with transparency, new financial institutions can quickly grab the market share of old-school financial institutions that have been present for centuries.
+Monzo has proven that with transparency, new financial organizations can quickly grab the market share of old-school financial institutions that have been present for centuries.

 Big data, Artificial Intelligence (AI), and machine learning (ML) encourage financial marketers to offer more personalization to banking consumers.
 In this digital era, personalization doesn't merely refer to fundamental data such as a customer's name.
 Instead, it includes knowing your customers' likes and dislikes and developing unique packages of banking products and services for each customer as per their requirements and desires.
 Each digital banks' customer can get personalized financial trends.

-According to Accenture, 74% of consumers say ''living profiles'' with more detailed personal preferences would be useful if they were used to curate personalized experiences, products, offers, and banking solutions.
+According to Accenture, 74% of consumers say ''living profiles'' with more detailed personal preferences would be useful if they were used to curate personalized digital banking experiences, products, offers, and banking solutions.
 Customers want organizations to understand their preferences quickly, especially when they have given complete data already.
 Personalized marketing for the best customer journey experience is the key.
 Traditional banks haven't spoiled customers with such approaches, and now is the perfect time for this.

 The trends in the digital banking landscape for 2022 suggest using real-time AI-based bots to gather information about customer preferences.
 Financial marketers can leverage customer data and advanced analytics to provide predictable personalization and delight their customers.